 Three Days Two Nights in Girardot

-This town founded on 09th October 1852 and its name ‘Girardot’ was a tribute to the hero named Manuel Atanasio Girardot who died in the Battle of the Bárbula.
+This town was founded on 09th October 1852 and its name ‘Girardot’ was a tribute to the hero named Manuel Atanasio Girardot who died in the Battle of the Bárbula.
 The temperature during our stay was around 28ºC to 33ºC.

 Last month Mike and I had a chance to travel a bit further away from Bogota for the warm weather, and also for my birthday vacation.
 It’s a town about 137km away from our home in Chapinero, Bogota.